May (poem): Poetic technique

 "May" displays an impressive command of verse technique.
 The second line of each rhyming couplet ends with the word Mai, thus maintaining a monorhyme through the entire 52-line poem.
-This feat is paralleled in only one other poem by Dafydd, "Summer", though the Welsh court poets of a slightly earlier date used monorhyme in their awdlau.
+This feat is paralleled in only one other cywydd by Dafydd, "Summer", though the Welsh court poets of a slightly earlier date used monorhyme in their awdlau.
 The metrical rules of the cywydd form demand that the final -ai syllable of the rhyme-word be unstressed, the consequence of which is that in almost every case this word is a verb in the imperfect tense, giving the poem, according to one critic, "a sense of reflection and longing".
 Dafydd further restricts his choices by starting each of the first eight lines with the letter D, yet the difficulties he sets himself result in no strain in the expression of his thoughts.

 Dafydd makes much use of ambiguity in this poem, both in his vocabulary and in his syntax.
 One clear example of this is his repeated use of the word mwyn, meaning "gentle", tender", "noble", but also "riches", "wealth", "ore", which he uses to reinforce the money imagery of the poem.
 Hazel leaves, for example, he describes as "florins of the tree-tops" – one of many usages in his poems of foreign words intended to jolt the reader by their unexpectedness.
 Dafydd uses this money imagery to present the month of May as a wealthy and generous young lord, whom he describes in terms borrowed from older Welsh praise-poetry addressed to the poets' noble patrons.